Add your dataset to the collection of SARS-CoV-2 builds¶

 url: https://bedford.io/

-Hierarchy entries¶
+Hierarchy entries

-This YAML file defines a hierarchy of builds according to their geographic specificity, which determines how builds appear in dropdown menus.
+This YAML file defines a hierarchy of datasets according to their geographic specificity, which determines how datasets appear in dropdown menus.
+Hierarchy entries in the list are just there to define this hierarchy with a geo field and a parentGeo field, like this one:

 - url: null